apollographql/apollo-server/README.md

 ## GraphQL Server Development

-If you want to develop apollo server locally you must follow the following instructions:
+If you want to develop GraphQL Server locally you must follow the following instructions:

 * Fork this repository